 Mrs. Toni Hancox

-Mrs Toni Hancox was appointed the Co-ordinator of the Human Rights and Constitutional Unit in August 2000 after she worked in private practice and for the government attorneys while qualifying via correspondence studies.
+Mrs Toni Hancox was appointed the Co-ordinator of the Human Rights and Constitutional Unit in August 2000 after she worked in private practice and for the government attorneys while qualifying as a legal practitioner via correspondence studies.
 Toni is also admitted as a solicitor in England and is a qualified conveyancer.
 In March 2010, Toni was appointed as the Director of the Legal Assistance Centre.
-She is currently on the Council of the Law Society in Namibia and is studying for her Masters through UNISA.
+She previously served on the Council of the Law Society in Namibia as well as a Commissioner on the Law Reform and Development Commission.
+Toni currently serves as trustee on Nangof, the umbrella body for non-governmental organizations in Namibia and is studying for her Masters in Human Rights through UNISA.